montonio/montonio-js/README.md

 ### 3. Create the order and submit the payment

 Once the user has clicked the "Pay" button in your checkout and you have validated the form, you can create the order and submit the payment.
 First, you need to create a Montonio Order on your server.
-Follow the [Montonio Documentation](https://docs.montonio.com/) to create an order.
+Follow the [Create and validate an Order](https://docs.montonio.com/api/stargate/guides/orders) guide to create an order.
 Make sure you include the session UUID in the order request.

 Once the order is created, you can call the `submitPayment` method on the `MontonioCheckout` instance.